Fabxx/GSG/README.md

 Local portraits image: /path/to/games/${title}/*@(.jpg)
 ```

-Detects all start.sh files, along with jpg covers (change the extension if you use another format)
+Detects all start.sh/.exe files, along with jpg covers (change the extension if you use another format)

 You can duplicate this parser and change the category, title name and ROM's path since now everything uses a `sh` file as a base to run the games, emulators ecc,